nelsonfigueroa/nelson.cloud/content/blog/learning_go.md

 }
 ```

 Similar to other programming language, the variable declared with the inner-most scope will take precedence.
-For example, if the same variable is declared at the package level and at the `main()` level, the one at the `main()` level will take precedence:
+For example, if the same variable is declared at the package level and at the `main()` level, the one at the `main()` level will take precedence.
+This is referred to as "shadowing":

 ```go
 package main